Larry Nassar is now Inmate #21504-040 at federal prison in Tucson

-Larry Nassar, the former gymnastics doctor accused of molesting 265 women and girls, has been transferred to a maximum-security federal prison that offers a sex-offender program, the Bureau of Prisons website shows.
+Larry Nassar, the former gymnastics doctor accused of molesting 265 women and girls, has been transferred to a high-security federal prison that offers a sex-offender program, the Bureau of Prisons website shows.

 Nassar, 54, started serving a 60-year federal sentence for possession of child pornography at the U.S. penitentiary in Tucson, Arizona.
 In the unlikely event he outlasts that sentence, he would be transferred to Michigan to begin serving two 40-year state sentences for the sexual abuse of 10 girls.